daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### The user must be able to control embedded audio playback using device-level media controls.
+#### The user must be able to control embedded audio playback using device-level media controls

 The user must be able to control embedded audio playback using the device's media controls, such as keyboard shortcuts, headset buttons, or